A Fantasy Author's Adventures in Fiction & Life

 The Hook

-Something concise, which packs a punch about your MC (who ideally is a hook in and of themself) or something unique about your premise/ story, is an ideal way to begin your pitch.
+A concise hook and that packs a punch about your MC (who is ideally a hook too) or something unique about your premise/ story, is an ideal way to begin.
 You want your hook to say “this book is interesting, original and you want to read my pages.”
-If you struggle, it may be easier to write and revise your pitch first, then single out what your hook should highlight.
-Writing a Killer LogLine by Graeme Shimmin may help with that.
+If you struggle, perhaps write and revise your pitch first, then decide what the hook should highlight.
+Writing a Killer LogLine by Graeme Shimmin may help.

 Orienting the Reader in Your Story

-If you’re querying SFF, Historical Fiction or any book in which your setting is crucial to its plot, and it isn’t contemporary Earth (or you’re querying in America but your novel is set elsewhere) -orient the reader at the outset.
+If your querying SFF or a setting crucial to plot that isn’t contemporary Earth (or you query America with a non-American setting) -orient the reader.
 Begin with a clear indication of time and or location.
-Example, ‘It’s 1923 at the Bermuda Triangle…” If you don’t state your genre until after your pitch, you may like to suggest it by including genre specific clues (eg. referring to airships for steampunk), within the pitch.
+Example, ‘It’s 1923 at the Bermuda Triangle…” If you don’t state genre until after your pitch, you could suggest it with genre-specific clues (eg. airships signals steampunk), within the pitch.

 The MC